INSTRUCTIONS AND ADVICE

-For the BMLD 120 there will only be one control point made available at Bourneau (54km).
+For the 200 BMLD there will be one control point made available where you can leave luggage.

 Be aware of the luggage size.
-A maximum of 20 litres with no sleeping bag.
+A maximum of 30 litres with no sleeping bag.
 Include clothes, shoes, supplies, batteries etc… In addition a plastic bag for dirty clothes.

 Please make sure that your bag is secure with a lock.
-We do not provide insurance for the luggage and it’s contents.
+We do not provide insurance for the luggage and contents.

-Note: the luggage can only be returned to Chantonnay after the last walkers have passed through the control points.
+NOTE 2:-the luggage can only be returned to Chantonnay after the last walkers have passed through the control points.

 Please respect the rules of the road for your own safety.
-At night you will need to be seen so it is essential to wear a high visibility safety vest.
+At night you will need to be seen and so it is essential to wear a high visibility safety vest.
 The regulations state that the organisers have the right to stop a poorly equipped walker and can disqualify them in the case of a refusal to stop.

-Although the BMLD is a walking event, we do not prohibit those who wish to run nonstop or intermittently.
+Although BMLD is a walking event, we do not prohibit those who wish to run nonstop or intermittently.